rohin21/workify/README.md

 # workify
-a simple project for demonstration of database operations.
+a simple project for demonstration of database operations (CRUD) through a webpage.